 Those wily enough to find their way into Cahoots, drinking den of the Scoundrels, will discover a triumph of post-war resourcefulness, from the old fashioned wooden escalators that lead guests downstairs, to the dramatic, tiled platform bar set alongside vintage train carriages.
 The 1940s tube carriage seats, mismatched furniture, will complete the perfect backdrop for a jolly good knees-up.

 Jazz, swing and lindyhop with some rock’n’roll and electro-swing later in the night.
-Cahoots hosts some mischievous live entertainment, including piano sing-a-longs, live music and masters of discs spinning their vintage records (from inside a slyly converted piano of course!).
+Every Wednesday to Sunday Cahoots hosts some mischievous live entertainment, including piano sing-a-longs, live music and masters of discs spinning their vintage records (from inside a slyly converted piano of course!).